mlourakis/RansacLib/README.md

 ## List of Projects using RansacLib
 * Active Search v1.1 uses RansacLib instead of its original RANSAC implementation.
 Code for Active Search will become available [here](https://github.com/tsattler/vps).
 * [radialpose](https://github.com/vlarsson/radialpose) is an implementation of minimal solvers for absolute camera pose estimation for images with radial distortion.
 * [SQPnP](https://github.com/terzakig/sqpnp/tree/master/examples/robust) is a fast, non-minimal PnP solver.
+RansacLib is used to demonstrate the solver in a robust setting.